 TOTAL COST | $136 |

-- Oxygen Pump: The price of oxygen pumps also known as air pumps range between $8 to $30.
-For a small aquarium, you can grab a small air pump for about $16.
+- Oxygen pump: Oxygen pumps, also known as air pumps, are priced between $8 to $30.
+For a small aquarium, a basic air pump can be purchased for around $16.

-Overall – excluding the cost of a fish and fish food, the total estimate for building a small aquarium comes out to about ~$136.
+In summary, excluding the expenses for fish and fish food, the total estimated cost for constructing a small aquarium is approximately $136.

-After researching and finding aquarium kits with similar products that were mentioned on the list, Fluval Vista Aquarium Kit 16-gallon comes closest to the list at a much higher cost.
+After conducting research and comparing aquarium kits containing similar products listed, the Fluval Vista Aquarium Kit 16-gallon emerges as the closest match, albeit at a significantly higher cost.

-Click here to check it out on Amazon(affiliate link).
-The kit comes with an LED light, filter, water conditioner, and all of the necessary items to sustain life in an aquarium.
+This kit includes an LED light, filter, water conditioner, and all essential items required to maintain life in your aquarium.

 Conclusion